Baton (conducting): Usage

 Conductors view their gestures as the primary means to communicate musical ideas, whether or not they choose to use batons.
 Leonard Bernstein is quoted as saying, "If one [the conductor] uses a baton, the baton itself must be a living thing, charged with a kind of electricity, which makes it an instrument of meaning in its tiniest movement."

 The usual way of holding the baton is between the thumb and the first two fingers with the grip in against the palm of the hand.
 The baton is usually held in the right hand though some left-handed conductors, for instance Paavo Berglund, hold it in the left.
 Young left-handed conductors are, however, sometimes encouraged to learn right-handed conducting.

-Some conductors like Pierre Boulez, Georges Prêtre, Leopold Stokowski, Valery Gergiev, Dimitri Mitropoulos, Kurt Masur and Yuri Temirkanov, however, choose not to hold a baton, preferring to conduct only with their hands.
+Some conductors like Pierre Boulez, Georges Prêtre, Leopold Stokowski, Valery Gergiev, Dimitri Mitropoulos, Kurt Masur, Seiji Ozawa and Yuri Temirkanov, however, choose not to hold a baton, preferring to conduct only with their hands.
 This method is common with smaller groups and choral conductors.

 If the conductor does not use a baton, their hands must do the job with equal clarity, and the gestures must be first and always meaningful in terms of the music.
 According to Gustav Meier, most conductors use a baton to "increase the visibility of the beat information".